 Participants who are unable to attend the program have three options: cancellation, substitution or deferral.
 Cancellations must be submitted in writing up to 30 days prior to the program to receive a full refund.
 Due to program demand and the volume of preprogram preparations, cancellations received less than 30 days from the start of the program are subject to full payment.

 Requests to send a substitute to attend the designated program must be submitted in writing by 5 pm EST up to 3 business days prior to the program.
 A Substitute must submit her/his admissions forms and subject to the approval of the Harvard Law School Admissions Committee, the registration fee will be transferred from the registered participant to the substitute without penalty.

 Requests for a deferral must be submitted in writing up to 3 days prior to the program, and no later than 5 pm, to be granted; if granted a deferral fee of $500 will be assessed.
-Deferrals are only granted once to the next program date (i.e. If an attendee is accepted to the May program, they may defer to the following September program).
+Deferrals are only granted once to the next program date (i.e. If an attendee is accepted to the Spring program, they may defer to the following Fall program).
 Once a deferral has been granted, cancellations are subject to full payment regardless of when notice is received.

 The Teaching Team